yanyaanliu/Kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-We can conclude that the most successful campaigns are the one with the lowest goals while campaigns with larger goals tend to fail.
+We can conclude that the most successful campaigns are the ones with the lowest goals while campaigns with larger goals tend to fail.
 The most successful goal range was "less than $1000" with 76% sucess rate, followed by the  "$1000 to $4999" range with 73% sucess rate.
 Campaign goals of "$45000 to $49999" and "$50,000 or more" are the most unsucessful with 100% and 88% failure rate respectively.
 ![Outcomes based on goal](/Resources/Outcomes_vs_Goals.png)